rancher/api-spec/specification.md

 ----------------------------------------
 # Create Operation #
 The create operation allows a client to create a new resource in a collection.
-The URL of the request SHOULD NOT contain a query component, to differentiate a create request from an [action](#action-operation) request.

 The body of the request MUST contain a representation of the resource to be created.
 If any of the fields that are required by the schema for this resource are not included or are invalid, a 422 error SHOULD be returned, with information about what specifically is wrong.